 Whale watching tours are conducted regularly which will allow you to watch whales and also snorkel in the beautiful coral reefs.

 All these surprises and many more await you at Molokini crater.
-With a vast array of activities and natural attractions, the Molokini crater holiday will be the best one you had in years.
+With a vast array of activities and natural attractions, the Molokini crater vacation will be the best one you had in years.